-Faculty and investigator activities shall be conducted in a manner that avoid inappropriate conflicts of interest and commitment.
-Conflicts of interest may occur when there is a divergence between a Faculty Member’s private interests and professional service to the university.
+Faculty and Investigator activities shall be conducted in a manner that avoid inappropriate conflicts of interest and commitment.
+Conflicts of interest or commitment may occur when there is a divergence between a Faculty Member’s private interests and professional service to the university.
 The goal of the university is to establish 1) boundaries within which conflicts are managed, reduced or eliminated, 2) processes for review of actual and apparent conflicts, and 3) appropriate mechanisms for management of conflicts.
-The university policy on conflicts of interest and commitment can be found here.
+The university policy on conflicts of interest and commitment and other helpful resources can be found here.

 Research Compliance and Integrity

 The university has a broad range of policies governing research activities in the Research and Finance Sections of the university’s Policies.
 It is the responsibility of everyone associated with research at GW to comply with federal, state, local laws, regulations and university policies in all aspects of any research conducted on behalf of the university.